 Have you ever wondered why shadows are used in mosaic tiles?
 Artists use them for various purposes, but they are used to enhance the appearance of the design and to make it pop out more.
 Some of the most popular designs used in ceramic mosaic tiles make use of shadows to enhance the look and to make it look more realistic and appealing.
-Find more about what the purpose is of a shadow and how it enhances a mosaic tile below.
+Find more about the purpose of a shadow and how it enhances a mosaic tile below.

 The design process